lintool/UROC-projects/UROC2017/README.md

 API documentation](https://dev.twitter.com/overview/api/tweets) that
 tells you what all the fields mean.

-Warcbase internally uses [json4s](https://github.com/json4s/json4s) to access fields in JSON.
-You can manipulate fields directly, here are some examples:
+The Archives Unleashed Toolkit internally uses [json4s](https://github.com/json4s/json4s) to access fields in JSON.
+You can manipulate fields directly to access any part of tweets.
+Here are some examples:

 ```
 import org.json4s._